Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Fractal monoids

-Let $M=\mu_0, \mu_1, \mu_2, \dots$ be a normalized ${\mathbb R}$-mold with granularity $l$.
-Consider how the interval from $\mu_0=0$ to $\mu_1=1$, when replicated from $\mu_1=1$ to $\mu_{l+1}=2$ is divided into $l$ subintervals.
-Roughly speaking, a mold is said to be {\em fractal} if for any $i\in{\mathbb N}_0$ and for any interval between consecutive elements in the $i$th period, the same interval appears in the next period (just adding $1$ to each end) divided exactly in the same portions as the interval from $1$ to $2$ is divided in the second period.
+Roughly speaking, we say that a tempered monoid is a {\em fractal monoid} if for any $i\in{\mathbb N}$ and for any interval between consecutive elements in the $i$th period, the same interval appears in the next period (just adding $1$ to each end) divided exactly in the same portions as the interval from $1$ to $2$ is divided in the first period.